 Changing responsibility for IR35 assessments in the private sector potentially has huge financial and administrative consequences for those large and medium sized businesses engaging contractors though an intermediary.
 Brodies LLP has the expertise and experience to provide practical advice, having helped a number of public sector clients through the process.
-Please get in touch with your usual contact if you would like to discuss anything at this stage.
+You can find out more on our dedicated hub, or please get in touch with your usual contact if you would like to discuss anything at this stage.

 On March 20, 2019